- What is digital transformation?

 Digitalisation allowed Netflix to stream video content directly to their customers on their laptop screens and mobile phones.
 They also gained an unparalleled insight into the viewing habits and preferences of each user.
 The amount of massive data collected helped Netflix design a better user experience, and understand the shows and movies that the majority of their audience is interested in.
 By implementing digital transformation, Netflix made a net income of over 1.86 billion U.S. dollars in 2019!
 (Yes, you read that right!)

 In fact, one of our partners — Hesus — reached out to us because their existing systems were old, laborious, and obsolete.
 They wanted to digitally transform their business to streamline their processes and increase overall efficiency.
 Something that was successfully achieved with a dedicated team built in Bangalore.

 1. Streamlines existing processes

 If you’ve been running a successful business for a couple of years now, then you know that executing any operational process is extremely time-consuming.
-In a world where time is a luxury, you just cannot afford to spend precious time on redundant processes – operational or otherwise.
-By using digitisation and cutting edge, new-age technology, business operations such as communication, data storage, and analytics can become more adaptable and collaborative, in turn, maximizing results.
+In a world where time is a luxury, you just cannot afford to spend precious time on redundant processes — operational or otherwise.
+By using digitalisation and cutting edge, new-age technology, business operations such as communication, data storage, and analytics can become more adaptable and collaborative, in turn, maximising results.